Sfoglina: Definition

 The tradition of sfoglina is centuries old and was present in every Emilian family.
 The tradition of home-made fresh pasta is still very widespread.
 Sfoglina also work in restaurants and trattorias, although less often.
-Nevertheless, she still represents the cookery art of Emilia-Romagna, as made by its artisans.
+Nevertheless, they still represent the cookery art of Emilia-Romagna, as made by its artisans.

 Practices

 Fresh pasta is usually produced by sfogline in a small laboratory that is simply furnished.
 While they are working, they usually wear a white uniform with an apron and listen to Italian songs.

 The sense of community is strong in the laboratories.
 They create an environment redolent of Italian domestic culture.
 These conditions are important in order to guarantee the authenticity of the product.
 Sfoglina is associated with festivities and Sunday celebrations where women together prepare the meal for the family.
 This convention can be seen at the amateur level as well from the name of the fresh pasta competitions, the most famous is "Miss Tagliatella".